Urinary Stones

 Figure 1

 Your primary care veterinarian will likely recommend evaluation of your pet’s blood and urine.
 Urinary obstruction can cause heart rate and rhythm abnormalities seen on ECG.
-Identification of urinary tract infection associated with urinary stones requires culture not only of the urine but also of the bladder lining or the urolith (bladder stone).
+Identifying urinary tract infections associated with urinary stones requires culture not only of the urine but also of the bladder lining or the urolith (bladder stone).

 Ultrasound examination can be very useful in evaluation of the kidneys, ureters, and bladder but has limited ability to evaluate the urethra.
 Another technique that has been used more recently is nuclear scintigraphy, which provides a non-invasive method for analysis of renal blood flow and function.